Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 Internal auditing: The idea of leaving the Big 4 and returning to auditing work might not seem thrilling.
 However, it's important to remember that commercial life will feel significantly different, in part for the three reasons listed above.
 Furthermore, internal auditing can be a great way to take your skills overseas, if your chosen employer is a multinational.
 Many companies like to move audit staff around different offices to ensure practices are consistent across all branches.

 Operational accounting: If you've got a controller position in your sights, moving into a company as an operational accountant is a solid step in the right direction.
-Here you can easily apply your Big 4 accounting skills to help with the financial running of a company, and ensuring the daily activities are in line with budgeting requirements.
+Here you can easily apply your Big 4 accounting skills to help with the financial running of a company and ensure the daily activities are in line with budgeting requirements.

 Your first move to industry